Promote your small business and build your brand

 Customer research

+Establish who your product serves and a target audience.
 Find real people who will use your product and ask questions.
 How do they see your product?
 How would they use it?
 Why would they or wouldn't they use your product?
 These questions are vital to understanding your target audience and their unique needs.

 Personal experience

-We know you know that putting a brand out there and crossing your fingers doesn't get attention.
+Many know that putting a brand out there and crossing your fingers doesn't get attention.
 Brands are intentional, living things that are shaped by the world they live in.
 You're the one pushing and pulling it in the right direction.

 Remember this: The most important input comes from your ideal customer, experts and your own experience.
-Tap into their insights to form your brand.
+Tap into their insights to help form your brand.

 Tying together business capabilities and goals